Eruizoli01/First-Project---Titanic-Dataframe/README.md

 # First-Project - Titanic-Dataframe
 ## Project Overview:
-Analysis on the Titanic dataframe with the objective to analyze factors affecting passenger survival rates, using exploratory data analysis.
+This is my first project on my data science learning adventure.
+An analysis on the Titanic dataframe with the objective to analyze factors affecting passenger survival rates, using exploratory data analysis.
 Dataset used: Seaborn Titanic Datset, with 891 passengers.

 ## Key Insights: